Berlin International Film Festival: 1980–2000

-After only three years in the role, Donner was followed by Moritz de Hadeln, who held the position from 1980 until director Dieter Kosslick took over in 2001.
+Donner was followed by Moritz de Hadeln, who held the position from 1980 until director Dieter Kosslick took over in 2001.

+In 1981, de Hadeln only nominated one (West) German film for the competition, Der Neger Erwin, and other West German producers and directors called for his resignation and proposed a boycott although no boycott took place.

+In 1986, Gina Lollobrigida was invited to head the jury at the 36th Berlin International Film Festival, which awarded the Golden Bear to Reinhard Hauff's film Stammheim.
+She said the majority decision was "prefabricated", and opposed it.

 21st century

 Kosslick started making some changes to the festival, moving the emphasis from Hollywood in order to focus more on German and international cinema.
 He introduced various events to assist the development of emerging talent in German cinema.